Nodal Hybrid Neural Solvers for Parametric PDE Systems: Introduction

+In this work, we address these limitations by combining graph neural networks (GNNs) with Fourier-based correction in a unified hybrid framework.
+The resulting approach supports arbitrary mesh topologies and both scalar and vector-valued PDE systems, while retaining the stability structure of classical iterations.
+Under standard assumptions, we also establish mesh-independent convergence bounds.
+The main contributions are as follows: \begin{enumerate} \item \textbf{A graph-based neural solver family for arbitrary meshes.} We develop a progressive sequence of models: G-FNS replaces grid-dependent CNN/FNO components with GNN-based operators; AG-FNS introduces an adaptive coordinate mapping for learnable spectral bases; ML-AG-FNS adds multilevel frequency decomposition to improve multiscale error reduction.

+\item \textbf{A convergence theory for the hybrid iteration.} For symmetric, bounded, and coercive bilinear forms, we derive mesh-independent bounds for the hybrid error-propagation operator, establishing robustness across discretization levels.

+\item \textbf{Comprehensive validation on challenging PDE benchmarks.} Experiments on anisotropic diffusion and isotropic/anisotropic elasticity show that the proposed methods improve robustness and efficiency, particularly on unstructured meshes and high-dimensional coupled systems, and compare favorably with SA-AMG baselines. \end{enumerate}

-The remainder of this paper is organized as follows.
-Section \ref{sec:2} introduces the FEM of linear elasticity and the GNN-based implementation of weighted block Jacobi methods.
-Section \ref{sec:FNS} details the FNS framework and provides a convergence analysis.
-Section \ref{sec:data} describes the datasets.
-Section \ref{sec:method} presents the three progressively improved FNS architectures.
-Finally, Section \ref{sec:5} summarizes the contributions and discusses future directions.
+The remainder of the paper is organized as follows.
+Section 2 presents the proposed solver architectures.
+Section 3 gives the convergence analysis.
+Section 4 reports numerical experiments.
+Section 5 concludes the paper and outlines future directions.